Play PC VR games on the Oculus Quest 2 without the $80 official cable

 - You want a cable that is at least 10 feet long.
 Even if you only plan to play PC VR games seated, anything shorter than that could cause you to yank something and damage your PC port — or hurt your neck.

 - If you have a 3- or 6-foot USB 3.0 to USB-C cable you like, you could use it along with an extension cable, which would solve the problem.
-Extension cables can cause a slight slowdown in the transfer, but if it's rated high enough there shouldn't be an issue.
+Extension cables can cause a slight slowdown in the transfer, but there shouldn't be an issue if it's rated high enough.

-What is the best Oculus Link cable length?
+What is the best Oculus Link Cable length?

-Oculus' official cable is 16 feet, or 5 meters, which should give you plenty of leeway for physically moving around a room.
-Keep in mind, though, that the reason Oculus' cable is so expensive is in part because it manages to maintain a fast data transfer speed across 5 meters as a USB-C to USB-C cable, when most USB 3.0 cables are maxed out at 10 feet.
-Standalone cables longer than that may not be able to satisfactorily transfer data from a powerful PC without some data loss.
+Oculus's official cable is 16 feet, or 5 meters, which should give you plenty of leeway for physically moving around a room.
+Keep in mind, though, that the reason Oculus's cable is so expensive is partly that it manages to maintain a fast data transfer speed across 5 meters as a USB-C to USB-C cable when most USB 3.0 cables are maxed out at 10 feet.
+As a result, standalone cables longer than that may not satisfactorily transfer data from a powerful PC without some data loss.

 This is why we included extension cables on our list, although you might not want to build a massively long Oculus Link combo cable even if the data transfer works perfectly.
 The longer your cable, the more it will extend across a room and dip downwards in the middle.
 This will create a tripping hazard for both you and anyone else who lives with you.
 When that happens, either you'd better hope the cable comes out of one of the ports, or either your head or the PC is getting yanked downwards.
+That's also why you should always velcro strap the cable to the head strap, as it'll help save your USB port from disaster.

-Decide whether you plan on doing roomscale VR or not.
-If not, you may be able to make do with a 10-foot cable like the Anker Powerline Cable.
-Otherwise, you can try your luck with a 16-foot cable like the PartyLink Cable, or pair a short cable with the CableCreation Active USB 3.0 Extension Cable for a particularly long contraption.
+Decide whether you plan on doing room-scale VR or not.
+If not, you may be able to make do with a 10-foot cable like the Anker Powerline Cable (or even the 6-foot VR Cover cable).
+Otherwise, you can try your luck with a 16-foot cable like the PartyLink Cable or pair a short cable with the CableCreation Active USB 3.0 Extension Cable for a particularly long contraption.
+VR Cover's 16-foot USB-C cable is likely your best bet, but it'll still cost too much for some buyers.

-How to use your Oculus Link cable
+How to use your Oculus Link Cable

-We hope that our Oculus Link cable alternatives will live up to your needs, but be sure to test the cable as soon as it arrives, so you can return it if the cable (or your PC graphics card) turn out not to live up to the task.
+We hope that our Oculus Link Cable alternatives will live up to your needs, but be sure to test the cable as soon as it arrives, so you can return it if the cable (or your PC graphics card) turns out not to live up to the task.
 Here's what you need to do to use Oculus Link on the Oculus Quest 2.

 - On your PC, go to www.oculus.com/setup and click "Download software" under "Oculus Link".